-- workforce development: equipping health and early years practitioners with the skills, knowledge and confidence to tackle a range of sensitive lifestyle issues and enable them to make the most of every contact with families
+- workforce development: equipping health, early years, and family support practitioners with the skills, knowledge and confidence to tackle a range of sensitive lifestyle issues and enable them to make the most of every contact with families

 - preventive family support programmes and subject-specific workshops

-- targeted treatment programmes for families with children who need specialist support
+- targeted treatment programmes for families with children who need additional support

 Evaluation of HENRY programmes

 HENRY has the strongest evidence base currently available for any UK early intervention programme designed to support a healthy start.
 Professor Mary Rudolf, paediatrician and expert in child growth, is HENRY’s academic adviser and supports the programme’s ongoing development and evaluation.
 Long term academic partnerships have enabled robust evaluation and contributed to research knowledge and understanding about successful interventions to tackle lifestyle issues in children.
 The HENRY programme is now proceeding to Randomised Control Trial (RCT) of HENRY programmes is underway.

 Peer-reviewed and published evidence using validated measures shows that HENRY works.